 As the weeks would go by all I could think about was getting to the marathon, or how far away it was, the pain of each day going out and running and what was I missing out on when my long runs would land on a Sunday.
 I never enjoyed the journey of getting to the actual goal of running the marathon.
 Race day would come and I would run the marathon and then the next day all I could think about was the next goal.
 I learned quickly that it wasn’t the process that I enjoyed it was the day of the race.

 Being present in your life isn’t easy when your a parent, you work 40 or more hours every week, you have bills to pay and you are trying to be healthy.
 This year I promised myself that the only thing I would truly commit to would be “Staying present through the journey.”

 I was reading my intentions this morning and looked up to see a squirrel sitting on our deck staring out at the bird feeder.
 In my mind I could relate.
 How do I get to that bird feeder from here?
 There has to be a way.
 For me how am I going to get to my goals and be present enough to enjoy the journey?

 I no longer run marathons, honestly I no longer run.
 So how can I accomplish all the things I want this year?
 I bought a 12 month calendar and put it up in my office.
 I added all the things I know I have to get done, like school vacations, the kids events, and anything that is already a planned date.
 Then I broke it down by day, week and month.
 If at the end of the 12 months I could think of nothing else that needed to be added, I started with this week.
 What do I need to get done on Monday and what do I want to get done.
 Is it realistic?
 Is it attainable and does it make sense?

 Moving forward I am going to embrace small steps towards the things I want to get done and enjoy.
 Is it going to be easy, hell no. It’s how badly I want to be present this year and reminding myself to breath a little and enjoy the journey.

-Jody Medor Wellness Coaching
+Jody Medor Health & Wellness Coaching